madisonsorah/madisonsorah/README.md

 Hi there!
-My name is Madison and I'm based in Brooklyn, NY.
+My name is Madison and I'm a former PR creative turned Software Engineer.
+Currently based in Brooklyn, NY.

-I recently graduated from the Software Engineering Live program at Flatiron School and am currently a Junior Software Engineer at Brightline.